Cow protection movement: Colonial era laws

 The section 295 of Indian Penal Code, enacted as the British India's colonial state law, stated that "anyone who destroys, damages or defiles any place of worship or any object held sacred by a class of persons", either by intent or knowledge that such an action would cause insult to the religion of those persons, was to be arrested and punished by imprisonment.
-In 1888, the High Court of the North Western Provinces (now part of Pakistan) declared that cow is not a "sacred object".
+In 1888, the High Court of the North Western Provinces (now part of Uttar Pradesh) declared that cow is not a "sacred object".

 Sandra Freitag states that this ruling dramatically accelerated cow protection movement, because people believed that the state had selectively denied a religious right to them, while Muslims believed that the state had affirmed their right to sacrifice a cow on Eid-ul-Adha festival.
 Individuals and local groups began providing cow protection when the state refused to recognize what they considered sacred.
 According to Freitag, thousands of people would block roads, seize cows from butchers and take them to shelters.
 In other cases, crowds "as large as 5,000 to 6,000 people" would march for hours to gather before Muslim landlords to pressure the landlord from proceeding ahead with cow slaughter on a Muslim festival.
 Some groups would hold mock trials of those accused of cow sacrifice or those who sold the cow for sacrifice, simulating the colonial era court procedures, then sentencing those they declared guilty.